DrLex0/quake-frogbots/waypoint/README.md

      You may not need this often, but without it, getting onto certain small steps is often near impossible because the bot moves too erratically when trying to use ledge jump mode.
      ![Slow precise jumps in e1m2](images/precise.jpg)
    - **Precise jump mode** (shown as `‘P’`, number 128 in code) will make the bot do extra effort to initiate a jump closer from the location of the marker where this path originates, and also to better aim in the direction of the destination marker.
 This can be used for tricky jumps that require accuracy, because normal bot movement is rather _sloppy._
      Again, the bot will only jump within a distance of 40 units of the start marker.
 To make this work well, provide a single path towards the jump spot in such a way that the bot is already moving roughly in the right direction when it reaches the marker from where to jump.
 Otherwise the bot will perform an extra manoeuvre to do a proper run-up (which can fail if there is not enough room).
+     A precise jump can be further tuned with a `jump hint` marker, see the Advanced section.
    - **Slow down mode** (shown as `‘S’`, number 2048 in code) will make the bot slow down while near the marker from which this path starts.
 It is mostly useful to combine with precise jump, but can also be used alone or in combination with just GO mode, to avoid that the bot overshoots its target when making a deep downward jump.
    - **Just GO mode** (shown as `‘!’`, number 1 in code) does what it says: it disables all safety checks in the bot for that path, and just makes it _go._ The most common use case is to override the bot's fall-from-edges mechanism, which sometimes engages inadvertently and prevents the bot from jumping off a ledge.
 If you see the bot zig-zagging across an edge while it should just jump down, try adding this path mode.
      A less common use case is to force the bot to traverse a short bit of lava, which it may otherwise refuse if there is no obvious spot to jump to.